What is a Nanny?

-A Nanny is someone with experience, and in many case qualifications, in childcare and they can be trusted to work independantly with children all of all ages, though they also may worked "shared care" with the children's Mother or within a team of Nannies.
+A Nanny is someone with experience, and in many case qualifications, in childcare and they can be trusted to work independently with children all of all ages, though they also may worked “shared care” with the children’s Mother or within a team of Nannies.

 A “sole charge” Nanny is a carer who spends the majority of their time alone with the children, without supervision or additional support.

-What are the duties of a Nanny?
+What are the duties

 A Nanny is expected to take full care of their children’s needs.
 This means bathing the child, or helping them bathe themselves, changing the child when appropriate, feeding (and in many cases cooking) healthy, balanced meals and generally keeping them well presented.
 A Nanny must also keep a child safe, teach them self-discipline and ensure they understand appropriate behaviours.
 A Nanny must be aware of developmental milestones to ensure that the child is learning and developing well, and she will engage the child regularly in play and structured activities to keep them learning and stimulated.
 A Nanny will also be responsible for keeping the child’s rooms and possessions in order, ensuring toys are clean, clothes are up-to-date and in good condition, and that bedrooms, playrooms and bathrooms are tidy.

-How many hours does a Nanny work?
+How many hours does